Government Communication Service Propriety Guidance

 As with any other kind of public expenditure, responsibility for ensuring the economy, efficiency and effectiveness of a publicity proposal lies with departments.

-In addition, all proposals for paid activity are subject to scrutiny under the Cabinet Office ERG administered expenditure controls.
+In addition, all proposals for paid activities are subject to scrutiny.

 Central government departments, unlike local authorities, do not rely on any specific statutory authority to spend money on advertising and publicity.
 Their use of publicity is covered by the principle that the Crown – and ministers of the Crown as its agents – can do anything an ordinary person can do, provided that there is no statute to the contrary and Parliament has voted the money.
 The safeguard is, of course, the Government’s accountability to Parliament for all that it does and spends.